-There is some research that suggests some drugs - including the antidepressants Paroxetine (Seroxat®) and Fluoxetine (Prozac®) - may cause Tamoxifen to be less effective, but this isn't certain.
-Tell your doctors about any other medicines you are taking, so that they can check whether it is safe for you to use them alongside Tamoxifen.
+Research suggests some drugs - including the antidepressants Paroxetine (Seroxat®) and Fluoxetine (Prozac®) - cause Tamoxifen to be less effective.
+Tell your doctors about any other medicines you are taking so that they can check whether it is safe for you to use them alongside Tamoxifen.